rmartinshort/multimodal_shopping_agent/README.md

 python3 agent.py dev
 ```

 This agent requires a frontend application to communicate with.
-You can use one of our example frontends in [livekit-examples](https://github.com/livekit-examples/), create your own following one of our [client quickstarts](https://docs.livekit.io/realtime/quickstarts/), or test instantly against one of our hosted [Sandbox](https://cloud.livekit.io/projects/p_/sandbox) frontends.
+To get started, make a meeting room sandbox
+so that the agent can have access to audio and video.